Colonneh Lodge Ordeals

 Candidates will need to arrive at the Ordeal in their field uniform (Scout uniform) with the following equipment and prepared to spend the first night under the stars:

 - Eat a hearty dinner before arriving.
 Arrive hydrated.

-- Annual Health and Medical Form (parts A, B; "All Scouting Events”), bring a copy
+- Copy of Annual Health and Medical Form (parts A, B; "All Scouting Events”)

 - Hand sanitizer